 Boiling will speed up the process, but you also destroy other beneficial nutrients.
 I usually leave my yeti bottle open for an hour or so if I am concerned by the smell of chlorine.

 There you have it.
 Filter your water on the go with the binchotan charcoal by merely dropping one into your bottle, which might be the best solution after all for our precious water.
 The longer it stays in the water, the more impurities can be removed.

-At home, I would just make a big jug with water and keep refilling it as you go through your day.
+I would make a big jug with water at home and keep refilling it as you go through your day.
 Perhaps without a lid or just a mesh to keep bugs from having a party in your water.

 Ok, so I am not saying this is the best filtration system you can use.
-What I like about it is that it is completely zero waste, and I can have it in my bottle on the go.
+I like it because it is completely zero waste, and I can have it in my bottle on the go.
 Will it remove all impurities?
-No, but since I am currently drinking water straight from the tap, it will undoubtedly make for better-tasting water.
+No, but since I am drinking water straight from the tap, it will undoubtedly make for better-tasting water.
 So I have ordered mine here on Amazon since that is the best and quickest way I can get them at the moment.
-Being on the road and all.
+I was on the road and all.
 I will get back to you and share more of my experience with you.

 P.S.
 Let me know about your favorite water filtration method on the go?
 Are you using a GeigerRig or a Camelback with a filter in the pipe?
 Do you use a Lifestraw?
 Or do you even filter your precious water?

 P.S.
 If you are concerned about the quality of your tap water at home, I have joined forces with the guys from TapScore to give you the best state-of-the-art home water testing kit.

 2 thoughts on “Water is precious | Is this the best zero waste water filter on the go?”